mwiater/agon/README.md

   - `systemprompt`: Optional system prompt string.
 Leave empty to use the model default.
 - `debug`: Boolean flag.
 When `true`, timing/token metrics are shown and `debug.log` captures detailed traces.
 - `multimodelMode`: Boolean flag.
 When `true`, the CLI launches directly into the multimodel chat interface.
+- `pipelineMode`: Boolean flag.
+When `true`, the CLI opens the four-stage pipeline orchestrator. `multimodelMode` and `pipelineMode` are mutually exclusive—only one may be `true` at launch.
 - `jsonMode`: Boolean flag.
 When `true`, the CLI forces the LLM to respond in JSON format.
+- `export`: Optional path.
+When set, completed pipeline runs are exported to this JSON file automatically.
+- `exportMarkdown`: Optional path.
+When set, a Markdown summary is written alongside the JSON export.
 - `timeout`: Integer (seconds).
 Sets the request timeout applied to Ollama API calls (default: 120).

 ## Running the CLI